Admissions Policy & Application Process

 - Respect for self, the environment, and others

 - An awareness of personal responsibility

 Families of eligible children must be willing to make an extraordinary commitment to their child’s education.
 Our Montessori program is based on a cooperative type of learning that involves a family and community spirit.
 Therefore, commitment to the School’s mission and educational philosophy will manifest itself in the signing of the Parent Contract, which will include a requirement of at least 20 hours of participation per year from each family in our school and an agreement to follow our school policies.

 Application Process for 3 & 4 year olds

 - Applications are accepted beginning any time after a child’s birth.
 We encourage families to apply early as there are very few openings after age 3.
 The Montessori educational model is based on and builds upon early childhood attendance, beginning at age 3.
 For more information on this and other questions, visit here.

-- If you would like more information about our program and/or schedule a school tour, please Request More Information and our Admissions Office will contact you within two business days.
+- If you would like more information about our program and/or schedule a school tour, please click here or complete the online form below.
+You will automatically receive an email with an online calendar to schedule a school tour.
 During the school tour we walk through every grade level to see the classrooms in action!
 At the end of the tour, there is also a question and answer session with one of our Administrators so you can learn more about our program.

 - Students that attend Lakeland Montessori for PreK receive automatic entrance to Kindergarten and the opportunity to continue all the way through eighth grade.